 I hope to keep up with my studies while having a balanced life style, as I enjoy a lot more activities other than studying.
 Therefore, my goal is to maintain a good GPA so I can get into the major I want, without giving up on my hobbies.

-What is one thing you learned in high school that you will take with you to post-secondary?
+What is one thing you learned in high school that you will bring with you to post-secondary?

-I was quite involved in community service and different activities in high school, and I certainly hope to keep doing that in university.
+I actively participated in community service and various activities in high school, and I hope to continue that involvement in university.

 What is one piece of advice you’d give to future Luminaries?